rubyforgood/human-essentials/docs/user_guide/bank/getting_started_customization.md

 If you specify a default Storage Location, it will be pre-populated as the Storage Location when you are adding new distributions.

 #### Custom Partner Invitation Message
 [TODO:  Ensure that this is working!]
+[TODO:  Get it fixed!
+Because it is not!]

 When you invite a Partner, they get an email.
 This field lets you specify the message you are sending to them.
 Just text -- we don't have any personalization capability for this email at this time.